brdiekmann/StudentSuccessProject/README.md

 - deleting schedules
 - AI-powered prioritization according to event difficulty
 - reccurring events such as work
+- event repopulation for syllabi the same course ID

 ### 🌱 Possible Features
 - "hide" option for event types